Random Acts Of Kindness Race Rundown

 One of the most surprising things that happened was a stranger not wanting to accept the offer of kindness in the fear that there was a catch.
 It seems that we really do believe that nothing is for free these days.

-After some tentative approaches, the teams were able to open a conversation with the people on the street about their intention, and get to know the people they were helping.
+After some tentative approaches, the teams were able to open a conversation with the people on the street about their intentions and get to know the people they were helping.

 The responses opened up a dialogue between the agency and the client about how they could create this experience for their customers, having felt first hand how rewarding it is to be surprised by a random act of kindness.